Twitch Flashback: USA National Team Buries Collegians 97-31 as Nell Fortner Becomes USA Basketball's All-Time Winningest Coach

-USA Basketball is streaming select nation team exhibition contests every Tuesday (women) and Thursday (men) through July 9.
-This week’s women’s national team exhibition re-air is from Sept.
+USA Basketball is streaming 10 select men's and women's national team exhibition contests every Friday, beginning March 12, 2021.
+The April 16 women’s national team exhibition re-air is from Sept.
 3, 2000, when the 1999-2000 USA National Team earned win No. 34 of its eventual 38 victories ahead of the Sydney Olympics in a blowout exhibition against a USA Select Team of collegians, 97-31.
-The game will be streamed 8 p.m.
-EDT at USAB.com/live and on USA Basketball Twitter and Facebook pages.
-During the re-air, 2000 USA National Team members Nikki McCray and Katie Smith and head coach Nell Fortner will recall their favorite memories from the match-up against the college squad.
+The game, which featured eventual four-time Olympic gold medalist Sue Bird, will be streamed at 6 p.m.
+(EDT) on Twitch.

 The 1999-2000 USA Basketball Women's National Team posted its fifth pre-Olympic Tour win on Sept.
 3, 2000, with a 97-31 thrashing of the USA Select Team in Honolulu, upping its year-long record to 34-2.